Shenanigans-Network/docs-page/docs/Survival/intro.md

 This category contains Basic Survival Concepts, you may find useful while your time on the Moonball Network.

+Survival is a game where you need to survive in a world of mobs, animals, and other players.
+You must gather resources on your own and use them to build your house.

 The Moonball Survival is a unique Minecraft gaming experience.
 To enjoy the gamemode to the fullest, you need to know the basics.